-Sharing the life-changing teachings of yoga is my own humble way of practising loving service in my life.
+Sharing the life-changing teachings of yoga is my own humble way of practising seva, or loving service, in my life.
 It’s part of my yoga practice.
-Therefore all profits from book sales and from workshops and seminars I give go to worthy non-profit causes.
+Therefore 100% of profits from book sales and from workshops and seminars I give go to worthy non-profit causes.
 Here are two projects especially dear to my heart.

 FOOD FOR LIFE VRINDAVAN, INDIA (FFLV)

 Food for Life Vrindavan has been working in India since 1991.

 Caring for India’s children in need, especially girls

 In rural India, girls without an education face intense hardships.
 Food for Life Vrindavan (FFLV) is a registered non-profit that provides free education, meals, skills training and medical help to over 1500 girls in Vrindavan, India, not far from one of the temples and monasteries in which I studied as a boy.
 FFLV aims to keep girls in school until they are 18, to offer them better prospects and prevent child marriages.

 Gaudiya Vedanta Publications (GVP)